Interested in Becoming a CIP Instructor?

 Where is the role performed?

 CIP courses are taught by instructors in local Institute and chapter classrooms, local colleges, and company training facilities.
-The instructor role is also conducted virtually, as some of our instructors conduct class from their computers at home or at work.
+The instructor role is also conducted virtually, as many of our instructors conduct class from their computers at home or at work.

 What if I have never taught before?